 💚Why you will love this recipe

-- Crispy tofu provides a good source of plant-based protein
+- Crispy tofu provides a decent amount of protein

 🤔What is pho